What kinds of therapy do you offer?

-When you meet with us we will be very happy to explore this with you.
-It's very important to us that together we find an approach which suits your personality, and fits with your particular problem.
+When you meet with me I will be very happy to explore this with you.
+It's very important to me that together we find an approach which suits your personality, and fits with your particular problem.

 How long will I need to be in therapy?

 This varies from person to person, and depends on the nature of your problem.
 Sometimes only a few sessions are needed, short term work normally consists of six to eight sessions.
-If you are unsure how long you will need you can chose to work an open-ended basis and regularly review with your therapist your individual needs.
+If you are unsure how long you will need you can chose to work an open-ended basis and we will regularly review your needs.

 How do I get started?

-The first step is to contact us, either by phoning our confidential number: 07818 366383, or sending an email to firstname.lastname@example.org to arrange to meet with one of our therapists.
-We'll do our best to get back to you with within 24 hours.
+The first step is to contact me, either by phoning my confidential number: 07719 421565, or sending an email to firstname.lastname@example.org to arrange to meet for an assessment session.
+I'll do my best to get back to you with within 24 hours.

 What does therapy cost?

-The fee for One-to-One therapy is £45 per 50-minute session.
+The fee for One-to-One therapy is £45 per one hour session.

-If you have a question which is not answered on our website, please do email it to email@example.com.
+If you have a question which is not answered on my website, please do email it to email@example.com.